Finding a Reliable Campervan Hire in Alice Springs is Now Quick & Easy

-Holidaying in Alice Springs is extra special with a campervan hire.
+Holidaying in Alice Springs is extra special with a campervan rental.
 VroomVroomVroom can help you to reserve and compare rental rates.
 Compare rates from top suppliers such as Jucy, Real Value, Maui, Britz and Apollo.
 We do not charge any hidden fees, and the booking process is simple.
-We highly recommend travelling in a rental campervan so you can enjoy all the modern conveniences of a home with the freedom to travel and explore the Australian outback.
+Enjoy all the modern conveniences of a home with the freedom to travel and explore the Australian outback.
 If you are planning on a road trip, opting for a motorhome rental in Alice Springs is a great idea.
 If you are still unsure of where to go, check out our travel tips here.
 Our friendly customer care experts are ready to assist and answer all your queries.

 The Alice offers the best of nature, arts and history.
 The town is popular for its cultural diversity, Aboriginal artworks and crafts, festivals, gardens, red sand dunes and surrounding mountains.
 Exploring the area will open your eyes to central Australia's native plant life, wildlife and incredible attractions.
 Explore Finke Gorge National Park and the MacDonnell Ranges with your rental campervan, and be sure to catch the popular Desert Race and Alice Camel Cup.
 There is something for everyone in this outback town.

 Campervan Hire are available all across Australia.
 Check out the map below for the nearest location:

 View Campervan Rental Locations in Australia in a larger map

 Top campervan campsites in Alice Springs

 It is nearby central Alice Springs and the MacDonnell Ranges.
 The site is highly recommended for those who love camping.
 Its campsite facilities include a barbecue, camp kitchen, car parking spaces, laundry, cots, communal refrigerator, gas, iron, shop, public telephone and tour desk.